-DGF-The Digital Filters
+DGF -The Digital Filters

-Each SpazeDrum part has 2 digital filters.
-For each of these, 16 different filter types can be selected.
+Each SpazeDrum part has up to 2 digital filters.
+41 different filter types can be selected.
 They have various lowpass, highpass and bandpass modes, with different characteristics, but also special modes like Lo-Fi, destruktion and Fat.
-They are connected in parallel to each other.